rackerlabs/support-how-to/content/rpc-openstack/installing-and-testing-cinder-in-your-rackspace-private-cloud-lab-environment.md

 1. Configuring (or disabling) iptables
     -If leaving iptables enabled you&rsquo;ll need to open several ports for RPC to function properly.
-You can find most of these ports listed in the &ldquo;api settings&rdquo; tab for the &ldquo;security and access&rdquo; menu on the project tab.
+You can find most of these ports listed in the "api settings" tab for the "security and access" menu on the project tab.
 They are also listed in the /root/openrc file automatically created during the installation process.
     **Note:** I recommend installing with iptables off to ensure you have a